The oat milk boycott explained: Here’s why people are against the dairy alternative

 So, let’s break down the reasons behind the oat milk boycott.

-People claim they were tricked into believing oat milk was a healthy alternative
+Some people claim they were led to believe oat milk was a healthy alternative

-It’s easy to associate vegan and dairy free options with healthy eating, with most veggie influencers being pioneers of wellness and health, and animal-product alternatives often being advertised as the cleaner option.
-However, a lot of people are moving away from using oat milk after claiming they were almost tricked into believing it was a wellness product.
+So it’s easy to associate vegan and dairy free options with healthy eating, with most veggie influencers being pioneers of wellness and health, and animal product alternatives often being advertised as the better option.
+However, a lot of people are moving away from consuming oat milk after claiming they were almost tricked into believing it was a wellness product.

 Oatly received investment from a company which supports Donald Trump